needle-mirror/com.unity.xr.arfoundation/Documentation~/tracked-image-manager.md

 ## Creating a manager at runtime

 When you add a component to an active `GameObject` at runtime, Unity immediately invokes its `OnEnable` method.
 However, the `ARTrackedImageManager` requires a non-null reference image library.
-If the reference image library is null when the `ARTrackedImageManager` is enabled, it will automatically disable itself.
+If the reference image library is null when the `ARTrackedImageManager` is enabled, it automatically disables itself.

 To add an `ARTrackedImageManager` at runtime, set its reference image library and then re-enable it: